FijiFirst: Collapse and dissolution

 On 31 May 2024 FijiFirst sacked 17 of its 26 MPs after they voted to increase their salaries against a party directive.
 When the MPs announced they would challenge their removal from Parliament, the party's administration, including party president Ratu Joji Satalaka, vice Presidents Selai Adimaitoga and Ravindran Nair, acting general secretary Faiyaz Koya, treasurer Hem Chand, as well as founding members Frank Bainimarama, Aiyaz Sayed-Khaiyum, and Salesh Kumar all resigned.
 On 14 June Speaker of the House Ratu Naiqama Lalabalavu ruled that the 17 MPs were not disqualified, as FijiFirst's notification was signed by Bainimarama, who as a convicted criminal could not exercise any functions in a registered political party.
 During the dispute the registrar of political parties was informed that the party did not have a legally-required dispute resolution mechanism in its constitution, and threatened to dissolve it if this was not remedied.
 The party was deregistered on 1 July 2024, its MPs becoming independents.

+In August 2026, Leader of the Opposition Inia Seruiratu announced the formation of the People First Party (PFP) with several other former FijiFirst MPs.
+According to Seruiratu, the PFP identifies itself as the political successor to FijiFirst.